The Benefits of Having a Healthy Relationship with Chocolate

 - Reduced quality of life

-“Having a healthy relationship with chocolate means being able to enjoy it in moderation and without guilt, rather than cycling between trying to completely avoid it and then overdoing it.”
+A healthy relationship with chocolate helps you enjoy it in moderation and without guilt, rather than cycling between trying to completely avoid it and then overdoing it.

 The Benefits of Having Your Chocolate and Eating It, Too